YikunLi95/Job-Recommendation/README.md

-# LinkedIn+: An AWS based Job Recommendation Application
+# JobSearch: A content based recommendation engine for jobs

 * Developed an interactive web page for users to search and apply positions.
 * Implemented RESTful APIs using Java servlets to handle HTTP requests and responses.